robo9k/worldofpadman-beryllium/release/readme.txt

   not work with older, newer or beta versions of the game.
 This is a limitation of the Quake 3 QVM system.

+  If you have any questions or suggestions regarding Beryllium, just contact me at brain@loop8.net

   :: Installation

   According to Beryllium's aims outlined above, you should not